 We live in an area of tranquillity and a substantial number of our residents live in the High Weald AONB.
-Because of the contrast between our tranquillity and noise of night flights, the effect of night flights is greater than it would be for an urban area.
+Because of the contrast between our tranquillity and noise of night flights, the effect of night flights is far greater than it would be for an urban area.
+We enjoy many heritage sites, most of which rely on tranquillity, which is therefore vital for the economic viability of much of the High Weald area.